mattpetersen/mattpetersen.github.io/_posts/2017-03-12-backprop-with-binary-cross-entropy.md

 layout: post
 title: "Feedforward example for predicting rain"
 date: 2017-03-12
-comments: true
 header: true
 footer: false
+comments: true
 tags: neural networks, deep learning, mlp, feedforward
 ---

 In this post we'll feed a dataset forward through a neural network to get an output.
 For an output, let's predict whether or not it's going to rain on a given day.
 What factors could predict rain?
-Some good guess would be temperature, humidity, cloud cover, and wind speed.
+Some good guesses would be temperature, humidity, cloud cover, and wind speed.
 Let's gather some data about these factors over a few days.

 ![Data raw](images/rain/data_raw_350_325.png)